feathery-org/feathery-react/README.md

    Type: `string`\
    Authentication token to authorize non-Feathery API actions

-### `Feathery.fetchAttributes`
+### `Feathery.fetchFields`
-Function that returns a Promise containing a map of user attributes of the form `{attributeKey: attributeValue}`.
+Function that returns a Promise containing a map of user field inputs of the form `{fieldKey: fieldValue}`.

 If the user doesn't exist, the map will be empty.
-If the user doesn't have a value for a particular attribute, the attribute value will be `null`.
+If the user doesn't have a value for a particular field, the field value will be `null`.

 This method is implemented as a singleton, so there will only be one global source of data.